mengiefen/go3/docs/Accounting/database_schema.md

 - account_indicator_length: 2 by default (between 1 and 4)
 - multi_currency: boolean (default: false)
 - Max_centers: 3 by default (between 1 and 6)
-- center_code_lengrh: 6 by default
+- center_code_length: 6 by default
 - use_parent_org_accounts: boolean // if has a parent_org
 - use_parent_org_centers: boolean // if has a parent_org
 - use_parent_org_fiscal_years: boolean // if has a parent_org